History of Lane Johnson in Timeline

 In January 2013, Lane Johnson married Chelsea Goodman.

-On January 26, 2013, Lane Johnson played offensive tackle in the Reese's Senior Bowl.
+On January 26, 2013, Lane Johnson played offensive tackle in the Reese's Senior Bowl, contributing to the South team's victory.

 March 13, 2013: Attended Oklahoma's Pro Day

-On March 13, 2013, Lane Johnson attended Oklahoma's pro day, showcasing his skills to NFL scouts.
+On March 13, 2013, Lane Johnson attended Oklahoma's pro day with other prospects, showcasing his skills for NFL scouts.

 July 20, 2013: Signed with the Eagles